The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 Retired.
 Move on.

-Another staple of the 2024 prompting playbook.
+Another staple of the 2024 playbook.
 The theory: declaring the model an expert in a domain primes it to respond with expert-level depth.

 "You are Alex, a 15-year veteran of enterprise software architecture who has shipped 40+ production systems across Fortune 500 companies and believes deeply in clean code principles..."

 I've seen prompts with backstories this long.
 The backstory adds almost nothing to output quality.
 The model doesn't become more capable by being given a biography.
-What it does do: increase token usage, add prompt fragility (the model has to track a complex persona), and obscure the actual instructions buried beneath the backstory.
+What it does do: increase token usage, add fragility (the model has to track a complex persona), and obscure the actual instructions buried beneath the bio.

 The one thing persona backstories could provide — consistent voice — is now better achieved with explicit style instructions and few-shot examples.